-Employees who are covered by Colorado Minimum Wage Order Number 33 may, in certain circumstances, qualify for overtime pay.
-The following information only applies to non-exempt employees covered by the Wage Order.
+Employees who are covered by Colorado Overtime and Minimum Pay Standards Order (“COMPS Order”) #36 may, in most circumstances, qualify for overtime pay.
+The following information only applies to non-exempt employees covered by COMPS Order #36 (most employees).

 Employees may also be covered under the Fair Labor Standards Act, a federal law addressing minimum wage and overtime pay.
 If an employee is covered under both Colorado and federal law, then the employer must follow the law which provides the greater protection to employees.
 For information about the Fair Labor Standards Act and overtime, contact the United States Department of Labor at 720-264-3250.